Dimitris-Provatas/Festo-Coding-Challenge-2022/README.md

 This coding challenge is really fun, yet challenging enough to be engaging and interesting. 🔥

+The project is written in Python 3.9.7, hence the missing of some "QoL" features, such as `switch` statements.

 ## Contents

 - Each directory is named after the sub-challenge it solves.